 There are many complex ethical, religious and emotive issues associated with embryo storage, embryo donation and allowing embryos to succumb.
 The existence of diverse views on when life begins, and the experience and outcomes of an individual/couples fertility treatment will impact on the decision-making process once the permitted timeframe for embryo storage has been reached.
 There are options regarding the fate of embryos at this time.
 One may be embryo donation, where the embryo(s) are offered to another couple so that they too may be able to have a family.
 Another option is to allow any embryo(s) remaining in storage to respectfully succumb, which involves removing the embryo(s) out of storage and allowing to thaw.

-IVF Process Step #6: Pregnancy Test
+Step 6.
+Pregnancy Test

 Approximately two weeks after the embryo transfer, the woman will either have a urine test or a blood test to signify whether they are pregnant or not.
 This is the final step in determining whether an IVF cycle has been successful or unsuccessful.